balenaltd/handbook/Flowdock.md

 As we actively build on the list of hashtags we use, there are many more, so feel free to ask [Hubot](https://github.com/balena-io/hubot-as-mainbot) which hashtags are used at the specific flow you are interested in by typing: `Hubot, show me your hashtags`.
 Remember that Hubot needs to be added to the flow for the hashtags to work!

-Please keep in mind that the message that contains the hashtag should have all the info required.
+Please keep in mind that the message that contains the hashtag should have all the info required and be more than four words.
 Sterile hashtags with up-arrows won’t work.
+Also, any later edit will not be sent, so make sure your message sent contains all the required info, or create a new one if you need to correct it.

 ## Your first message
 Now that you are an expert on Flowdock :) it's time for your first meeting with the team.
 You'll be introduced in the public flow by the balenista assisting with your onboarding.